elliottwu/MagicPony/README.md

 ```
 Note we specified the `--evaluate_keypoint` flag.

-Then, use the following the compute the keypoint transfer metric:
+Then, use the following to compute the keypoint transfer metric:
 ```
 python evaluation/evaluate.py \
 --acsm_annotations_root path/to/acsm/annotation/root \